Apthamitra: Production

-The film began production after Vishnuvardhan agreed to act in a film directed by P.Vasu and produced by Dwarakish.
+The film began production after Vishnuvardhan agreed to act in a film directed by P. Vasu and produced by Dwarakish.
 Vishnuvardhan and Dwarakish has starred together in several films including Kalla Kulla (1975).
+However, it was only their second collaboration as actors and producer after 30 years.
+Vasu, who had worked with Vishnuvardhan in Hrudayavantha (2003) was hired to direct Apthamitra.
+A contemporary report of the film's launching called the it "a comedy cum sentimental film plus a small dose of action."
+Producer Dwarakish revealed that he would play a role in the film.
+Ramesh Aravind, Prema and Soundarya were signed to play other lead roles alongside Vishnuvardhan.

+It was reported that the film was based on the 1993 Malayalam film, Manichithrathazhu.
+However, the director noted that Apthamitra would differ in that Vishnuvardhan, playing a "talkative psychiatrist", would appear in the first reel, as opposed to Mohanlal's character appearing in the seventh reel in Manichithrathazhu.
+Expanding on the film's characters, Vishnuvardhana noted that his character would have a "split image character".
+He added: "All the characters are important and lead to the story.
+The treatment and presentation is different.
+In some cases the roles are tailor made for artistes.
+But in this case for the role I am acting accordingly."
+The film was launched on 18 February 2004, coinciding with the festival of Maha Shivaratri.

-According to P. Vasu, seventy percent of the film is similar to Manichithrathazhu (1993).
+According to Vasu, seventy percent of the film is similar to Manichithrathazhu.
 This was Soundarya's last film in her career.
 Shashikala dubbed for Soundarya.

 Soundtrack

 Gurukiran scored the film's background music and composed for its soundtrack, with lyrics for the tracks written by V. Manohar, Kaviraj, V. Nagendra Prasad and Goturi.
 The soundtrack album, which received positive reviews from critics, consists of six tracks.
 The track "Kaalavannu Tadeyoru" was taken from the 1977 film, Kittu Puttu (composed by Rajan-Nagendra) which had Dwarakish and Vishnuvardhan playing the lead roles as well; the lyrics for which was written by Chi.
 Udayashankar.
 The music for the film was well received upon release.
 The chorus of "Raa Raa" was reused in Chandramukhi (2005) by Vidyasagar after Rajinikanth's insistence.